Vital Records Online

 Order with confidence

-Learn how to order Washington, D.C., death certificates from the District of Columbia Department of Health (DC Health).
+Learn how to order Washington, D.C., death certificate from the District of Columbia Department of Health (DC Health).
 The standard processing time is currently 2 to 4 .
-The state fee for certified birth certificates is $24.00, with additional copies costing $18.00 each.
+The state fee for certified birth certificate is $24.00, with additional copies costing $18.00 each.
 Authorized individuals who can order include the certificate holder, immediate family members, and authorized third parties.

 Person ordering a death certificate with a phone using VRO